-While there are many indoor plants that require little attention, gardenias houseplants are not of this type.
+While there are many indoor plants that require little attention, gardenias houseplants are not this type.
 One of the most frustrating things about these lovely and fragrant plants is how finicky they are.
-If you plan on giving a gardenia plant to someone for a gift, be sure that they know how to care for it, or they will be terribly disappointed.
+If you plan on giving a gardenia plant to someone for a gift, be sure that they know how to care for it or they will be terribly disappointed.

 Growing gardenias indoors, within the confines of your home, requires close attention to humidity, light and pest control.
 If placed in the correct environment and given proper care, an indoor gardenia will reward you with glossy green leaves and aromatic flowers.